Skip to content

 Company accounts for limited company directors

-If you’re a limited company director, lenders will want to see your company’s full statutory accounts in addition to your personal SA302s.
-These should be prepared by a qualified accountant and typically cover the last two to three financial years.
+As a limited company director, you’ll need to show your company’s full statutory accounts as well as your personal SA302s.
+A qualified accountant should prepare them, and they usually cover the last two to three financial years.

 What do lenders look for in bank statements?